 According to Devachan SoHo Stylist, Jessica Fitzpatrick, “Porosity is the hair’s ability to absorb and retain water and water-soluble products.”

-Aka, porosity refers to how easily your hair absorbs moisture.
+Aka, hair porosity refers to how easily your hair absorbs moisture.

 There are different porosity levels, and this can affect which products you choose to style your hair.
 But before we get into all of that – let’s take a step back – and first explain how hair absorbs moisture.